lllyasviel/ControlNet/train.md

 If your computation device is good, perhaps you do not need this.
 But I also know some artists are willing to train a model on their laptop for a month - in that case, perhaps this option can be useful.

+Note that training with 8 GB laptop GPU is challenging.
+We will need some GPU memory optimization at least as good as automatic111’s UI.
+This may require expert modifications to the code.

 ### sd_locked

 By default, sd_locked is True.
 When it is False, you will train the below architecture.